HewlettPackard/Rancher-on-SimpliVity/README.md

       ./rancher.sh
       ```

-   **WARNING**: DO NOT TRY TO CONNECT TO THE RANCHER SERVER NODE NOW.
-The next playbook will change the password of the Rancher Server with the value you configured in the vault file.
-And for this to succeed, it use the default credentials.
+   **WARNING**: DO NOT TRY TO CONNECT TO THE RANCHER GUI NOW.
+The next playbook `1stlogin.yml` will change the password of the Rancher Server with the value you configured in the vault file.
+And for this to succeed, it uses the default credentials.

    # First time Login

    The playbook `playbook/1stlogin.yml` configures the password for the local admin account and creates a token for use by subsequent playbooks when they use the Rancher API.
-This token is stored in the installation directory  (`$HOME/.svtrancher/rancher-token`)
+This token is stored in `$HOME/.svtrancher/rancher-token`.

-   For this playbook to succeed you MUST NOT have connected the the Rancher GUI before running this playbook.
+   For this playbook to succeed you MUST NOT have connected to the Rancher GUI before running it.
 If you did, you will have to create a bearer token manually and store it in `$HOME/.svtrancher/rancher-token`

    This playbook will be integrated in `site.yml` when we have the Rancher Server installation done.
 In the meantime you have to run it manually: